Modelling and Forecasting Macroeconomic Risk with Time Varying Skewness Stochastic Volatility Models: Growth at Risk

 In this VAR, the dynamic relationship between GDP growth and financial conditions in modelled jointly.
-In particular, in this specification, due to the triangular structure of $\boldsymbol{A}^{-1}$ shocks to GDP growth contemporaneously affect the financial markets, while shocks to NFCI do not affect GDP growth within the quarter. \\

-I compare the forecasts of downside risk from the TVSSV models to the forecasts from the quantile regression based method of ABG.
+In particular, in this specification, due to the triangular structure of $\boldsymbol{A}^{-1}$ shocks to GDP growth contemporaneously affect the financial markets, while shocks to NFCI do not affect GDP growth within the quarter.
+To understand whether the models perform well in forecasting downside risk, in what follows I will compare the forecast from the TVSSV models to the forecasts from the quantile regression based method of ABG.
 Their approach is based on a two step procedure where in the first step they use predictive quantile regression to estimate the quantiles of the conditional distribution:

 Then, in the second step, the estimated quantiles are interpolated using a flexible \textit{Skew-t} distribution, so as to obtain a complete predictive density for GDP growth.
 We specify equation (\ref{QR}) collecting two lags of GDP growth and one lag of NFCI in the vector $X_{t}$, so as to capture changes in the future GDP growth distribution as a function of current financial and economic conditions.